ZhengLiangliang1996/EmotionRecognition/README.md

 # EmotionRecognition

-Detail Tutorial and code explaination can be found on my website: https://speaknowcpp.wordpress.com/2018/08/24/emotion-recognition-based-on-tensorflow/
+Detail Tutorial and code explanation can be found in my website: https://speaknowcpp.wordpress.com/2018/08/24/emotion-recognition-based-on-tensorflow/